djeada/Parallel-And-Concurrent-Programming/README.md

 While one thread is allowed to use the resources, other requesting threads are put to sleep until thread exits the portion of code guarded by the mutex.

 #### Semaphore

- semaphore should be used for Synchronization (i.e. "Hey Someone!
-This occurred!").
-Semaphores are a type of synchronization primitives.
-A trivial semaphore is a plain variable that is changed (for example, incremented or decremented, or toggled) depending on programmer-defined conditions.
-Binary semaphore can take only values 1 or 0, so it can achieve the same purpose as mutex.
+Semaphore are used for synchronization (i.e "Hello there, function foo()!
+Did you know that something occurred just now?").
+A semaphore is an integer variable that can only be accessed via two atomic operations: wait and signal.
+Changes to the sempahore value in the wait and signal actions must be carried out independently.
+That is, when one process changes a semaphore value, no other process can change the same semaphore value at that time.

 #### Common miconceptions

-!!!!
+Because a binary semaphore can only accept one of two values, it serves the same function as a mutex.
+The prevalent misunderstanding is that they are the same thing.

-Mutex is for exclusive access to a resource.
-A Binary semaphore should be used for Synchronization (i.e. "Hey Someone!
-This occurred!").
-The Binary "giver" simply notifies whoever the "taker" that what they were waiting for happened.
+Mutex is used to gain exclusive access to a resource.
+A binary semaphore should be used as a signaling technique.
+The binary "producer" merely informs all of the "consumers" that what they were expecting has occurred.
-!!!!

-The terms binary semaphore and mutex are interchangeable.
-However, they are not the same!
-Mutex and semaphore serve various purposes.

-A mutex is a locking mechanism used to synchronize access to a resource.
-Only one job (depending on OS abstraction, this might be a thread or process) can obtain the mutex.
-It signifies that the mutex has ownership, and only the owner may release the lock (mutex).

-Semaphore is a signaling mechanism ("I am finished, you may proceed" type of signal).
-For example, if you are listening to music on your phone (assuming it is one task) and a buddy calls you at the same time, an interrupt is triggered, and an interrupt service routine (ISR) notifies the call processing task to wake up.

 ### Examples